tonsky/Clojure-Sublimed/README.md

 Clojure Sublimed includes optional support for [Simple Clojure Formatting rules](https://tonsky.me/blog/clojurefmt/).
 It doesn’t require REPL connection, any Clojure runtime or external tools.

-To reformat whole file, run `Clojure Sublimed: Reindent Buffer`.
+To reformat whole file, run `Clojure Sublimed: Reindent`.
+If you have non-empty selection, it will only reformat selected lines.

-To reindent only selected line(s), run `Clojure Sublimed: Reindent Lines`.

 To enable reindenting/formatting on save, add `format_on_save: true` to settings. ([See how to edit settings](#editing-settings))